id577/FS25_AdvancedDamageSystem/README.md

 > The final wear rate is calculated using a formula that combines a base rate with several dynamic multipliers.
 >
 > ### 1.
 Base Wear Rate
-> This is the starting point for wear calculation:
+> This is the starting point for wear calculation (these parameters can be adjusted in the settings):
 > - **Standard Operation:** `1%` per operating hour.
 > - **Engine Idling:** `0.5%` per operating hour (wear is halved).
 > - **Passive Wear (Engine Off):** `0.05%` per hour, simulating natural degradation from environmental factors.